All4Gis/GAD/help/help_en/qad.rst

 -  The linetype can be read from a character field that stores the linetype of dimension lines

-Dimension commands (DIMLINEAR, DIMALIGNED) refer to the current dimension style.
+Dimension commands refer to the current dimension style.
 To set the current dimension style run DIMSTYLE command.

 Commands customization
 ----------------------